Caching your wordpress using ClusterCS

 Whether you want more speed, a better experience for your visitors, for SEO, or any personal reason, chances are you want a caching layer on your website.

 Caching in ClusterCS is achieved by spending only a few minutes in the Control Panel.

 Start by going in the Speed tab of your domain.

-Now you should scroll down to add a New Condition Set
+Now you should scroll down to ADD NEW RULE

 and set the following conditions, which I will explain lower:

 path begins_with / - this is the base path on which the cache layer should be applied. if your wordpress installation is located in a subfolder please adjust accordingly, ex: "path begins_with /blog"

 path not_ends_with .php - calls to php files are most likely custom data that should not be cached